-Intercure is an Israeli public corporation whose shares are listed for trading on the TSX under the symbol "INCR.U" and on TASE under the symbol "INCR".
+Intercure is an Israeli public corporation whose shares are listed for trading on the Nasdaq Global Market under the symbol "INCR", on the TSX under the symbol "INCR.U" and on TASE under the symbol "INCR".
 Intercure has two direct subsidiaries, Canndoc and Cannolam.
-Intercure currently owns all of the issued and outstanding shares of Canndoc and 50.1% of the issued and outstanding shares of Cannolam.
-Unless otherwise specified, references in this section to "we", "our" and "us" refer to the business of Intercure and its subsidiaries.
+Intercure currently owns all of the issued and outstanding shares of Cannolam unless otherwise specified, references in this section to "we", "our" and "us" refer to the business of Intercure and its subsidiaries.